html2pptx.app

 Install: `npm install -g html2pptx-cli`

-Commands: `html2pptx login`, `html2pptx convert <file>`, `html2pptx status`, `html2pptx whoami`, `html2pptx logout`, `html2pptx config`, `html2pptx templates list`, `html2pptx templates get <id>`
+Commands: `html2pptx login`, `html2pptx convert <file>`, `html2pptx edit <file>`, `html2pptx status`, `html2pptx whoami`, `html2pptx logout`, `html2pptx config`, `html2pptx templates list`, `html2pptx templates get <id>`

 Supports interactive mode (guided prompts) and direct mode (flags for scripting/CI/CD/AI agents).
+CLI export/editing is not marketplace publishing; template drafts are HTML-only and remote-MCP-only.

 - npm: https://www.npmjs.com/package/html2pptx-cli